marcoistasy/neuralynxio/README.md

 # neuralynxio
-Python scripts for importing Neuralynx `ncs` files in a data-sharing friendly way.
+Collection of python scripts to import Neuralynx `.ncs` files in a data-sharing friendly way.

+**Note**: Largely still a work-in-progress.